home-assistant/developers.home-assistant/docs/network_discovery.md

 ### Triggering rediscovery of devices

-When an configuration entry or device is removed from home assistant, trigger rediscovery of it's address to make sure they are available to be set-up without restarting home assistant.
-You can make use of the bluetooth connection property of the device registry, if your integrations manages multiple devices per configuration entry.
+When a configuration entry or device is removed from Home Assistant, trigger rediscovery of its address to make sure they are available to be set up without restarting Home Assistant.
+You can make use of the Bluetooth connection property of the device registry if your integration manages multiple devices per configuration entry.

 ```python